Instance methods #

 myWall.regen();

-to indicate that a method overrides another, as follows:public abstract class MobileUnit extends Unit { ... @Override public void regen(){ if(health < 10){ health += 1; } health += 1; } }
+@Overrideto indicate an overriding method, as follows:public abstract class MobileUnit extends Unit { ... @Override public void regen(){ if(health < 10){ health += 1; } health += 1; } }This is not necessary.
+The benefit is that the program will not compile if the overridden and overriding methods have different signatures.

 More generally, it is good practice to use features of a language that prevent compilation of incorrect programs.
 The reason is that syntactic mistakes (a.k.a. compile time errors) are easier to fix than bugs (a.k.a. runtime errors).
 This is why debugging in an untyped language (like Python, Javascript, Lua, etc.) can be more difficult than in a typed one (such as Java, C#, Typescript, etc.).